significa/significa-start/src/templates/react-native/README.md

 # React Native boilerplate

-This React Native starter aims to solve commons issues during the development step and build process in the Appcenter.
+This React Native starter aims to solve commons issues during the development step and build process in Appcenter.
 It's a non-opinionated boilerplate, however it uses a couple of preset tools and scripts in order to manage the routine tasks.

 ## 1. Getting start